Skip to content

 Unresolved Events

-Guance consolidates all event records at the alert level within the current workspace through an Explorer.
-This not only helps observers comprehensively understand the context of alert events, accelerating their understanding and awareness, but also effectively reduces alert fatigue by associating Monitors and Alert Strategies.
+The Explorer aggregates all event records at the alert level within the current workspace, helping users fully understand the context of alert events, accelerating their understanding and awareness of events.
+It also effectively reduces alert fatigue through associations with monitors and alert strategies.

 The data source for unresolved events aggregates event data using df_fault_id as a unique identifier and displays the most recent results.
-You can use this visualization tool to intuitively understand a series of key data points from event levels to baseline thresholds that trigger alerts.
-From event levels and durations to alert notifications, Monitors, and event content, along with historical trigger trend charts, these pieces of information collectively form a comprehensive view that helps you analyze and understand events from different angles, thus enabling more informed response decisions.
+You can use this visualization tool to intuitively understand a series of key data points from event levels to trigger threshold baselines, including event levels, duration, alert notifications, monitors, event content, and historical trigger trend charts.
+Together, these pieces of information form a comprehensive view that helps you analyze and understand events from different angles, enabling you to make more informed response decisions.

 Event Cards